jameshansen/JustShowMe/README.md

 2. **`justshowme_gui`** (C#/WPF) - the configuration GUI and the frame pump.
 While running it opens the configured real webcam, runs the filter on every frame, and pushes the result into the virtual camera.
 It shows a live **Before/After** preview inline and manages driver install/registration.
 The GUI must be running for filtering to happen.
 3. **`justshowme_filter`** (C# DLL) - the AI filter, `justshowme_filter.dll`, bundled beside the GUI exe.
 It does **any-angle face detection (YuNet)**, **face recognition (SFace)** so an allowed person stays allowed across angles and after leaving frame, cross-frame tracking, and per-person blur - or **smart-fill** erasure that replaces an unwanted person with recent background.

+When using **Add Face** the snapshots and embeddings are captured at that moment and used to exclude future appearances of the same face.
+The list is saved on exit to one file per face under `%ProgramData%\JustShowMe\facelist\` and restored on launch, so your allowed people persist across runs (removed faces are pruned).

 Settings are stored in `%ProgramData%\JustShowMe\settings.ini`.

 ### Face detection (the filter)